mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 - Data "Structures" are now named "Models"
 - Models now reference their parent keys and parent files more accurately
-- Models now have the "optional" attribute marked on more properties for clarity
+- Models now have the "optional" tag marked on properties for clarity
 - Some text and spacing adjustments for the "Changelog" and "FAQ" page
-- The `Legalities` model now more clearly shows which properties would be omitted

 #### Added

 - More models are clearly defined now that the files deliver all the same top-level keys
 - Atomic Cards are now documented outright as a Data Model for clarity
-- Property value examples were added for properties with enum values
+- Property value examples were added for properties with enumuerated values from `EnumValues.json`
 - You can now toggle optional properties on/off within documentation.
 If all properties are optional than the UI is disabled
 - You can now try to edit/PR a specific documentation from the page footer